MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 The following mistakes are especially common.

-Not Preparing the Array Size
+Not Allocating Array Size

 The following code is risky.